orthzar/awesome-nostr-possibilities/README.md

   - Consider using something like SimpleX Chat's [identity-less system](https://github.com/simplex-chat/simplex-chat), instead of npubs.
 - Comand-and-control, for controlling your machines via a local Nostr relay.
 - CoinJoin negotiation. (e.g. [joinstr](https://github.com/22388o/joinstr))
+- A bracketing/tournament system with payouts. (see [here](https://stacker.news/items/226921) for details)
+- Matchmaking for videogames, where clients/servers submit offers via Nostr to start/host game matches.
+- To replace videogame servers, by sending game-state updates between clients via one or more relays.
+Multiple relays might be appropriate for redundancy.